victor4pinheiro/victor4pinheiro/README.md

 1. The images of ArchLinux, Docker, Neovim, Python, Rust and Z Shell are from their sites.

-2. The images of JavaScript and C are from wikimedia.
+2. The images of JavaScript, Java, C and C++ are from wikimedia.

-3. I'll be using Gitlab for awhile, so always check my [Gitlab](https://gitlab.com/victor4pinheiro).